quortex/terraform-aws-network/README.md

 - 2 or more private subnets in different AZ
 - an internet gateway
 - route tables

-In addition, if NAT gateway is enabled:
+- a NAT gateway in each public subnet

-- an Elastic IP (optional)
+In addition, if NAT gateways are not provided an EIP allocation id:

-- a NAT gateway in one of the public subnets
+- an Elastic IP for each such NAT gateway

 ## Usage example